Club-Mate: History

-Hacker culture
+Culture

 Club-Mate has developed a following in computer hacker culture and tech start-ups, especially in Europe.
 Bruce Sterling wrote in Wired magazine that it is the favorite beverage of Germany's Chaos Computer Club.
 It is also popular at Noisebridge and HOPE in the United States, Electromagnetic Field in the UK, the Hack-Tic events in the Netherlands and the FOSDEM in Belgium.

 Club-Mate appeared in numerous leading media websites like Al-Jazeera, TechCrunch and Vice.

+For similar reasons, the drink is also popular among ravers in cities across Europe such as Berlin.